Introduction to Coding

 Image - Lession Started Image - Button Start

 I'm sure you have used a microwave oven before.
-Without even thinking, you open its door, put the food in, close the door, and press the number.
-Then, the microwave oven will do its job by running the motor which rotates the glass plate.
+Without thinking, you open its door, put the food in, close it, and press the number.
+Then, the microwave oven will run the motor, which rotates the glass plate.

 As soon as it turns, the microwave energy will cause the water molecules in your food to vibrate.
 This vibration will increase friction among these molecules, eventually resulting in heat.
 When the timer is up, the rotating plate stops, and the alarm dings to remind you that its job is complete!